citizenfx/fivem-docs/content/docs/client-manual/citizenfx.md

 ### Game build

 ```
-SavedBuildNumber=3095
+SavedBuildNumber=1604
 ```

-Where `3095` will represent the build number you wish.
-You can find the list [here](docs/server-manual/server-commands/#sv_enforcegamebuild-build).
+You can find the list of game builds [here](docs/server-manual/server-commands/#sv_enforcegamebuild-build).

-This will launch FiveM app directly to the build asked.
-This is good if you play on a specific server to avoid the "build transition".
+This will launch FiveM directly into the specified build so you don't have to transition when connecting to servers on the specified build.

 ### Update channel